Folkwise-io/career-accelerator-handbook/pages/procedures/after-joining.md

 1. If you do not find a team within 24 hours, please message Monarch Wadia or Jennifer Tang on Discord.
 1. Update the [pages/teams.md] page with your info.

-## Step 2: Receive your requirements
+## Step 2: Begin coding

+That's it, you're in!
+Now you can start coding.
+Take a look at [Coding](pages/procedures/coding.md) to see next steps.